 To find a proper medical facility, the U.S. State Department provides a list of doctors and hospitals abroad.
 Also, nearby embassies can help you out as well.
 Country guidebooks can also help you find a good place to seek medical attention.

 If you are planning on retiring or moving abroad and have conditions that may require frequent medical attention, try to live in or near places that have good reputations for having high quality medical care.
-Qatar, France, Norway, Hong Kong, and Luxembourg are among the top ranked healthcare providers, along with many other countries.
+Panama, Brazil, France, Norway, Singapore, and South Korea are among the top ranked healthcare providers, along with many other countries.

 One thing you need to do before departure is collect all of your current healthcare information: your doctor’s office number (in case you need to consult with them), HMO or insurance company contact information, and embassy contact information for the countries in which you’re traveling.